Written By Sam Henselijn

 10 Fun Facts about Candy Corn

-4. Candy corn may be mostly sugar, and it’s certainly not “diet food”.
-But did you know the confection is 100% fat free?
+- Candy corn may be mostly sugar, and it’s certainly not “diet food”.
+But did you know the confection is 100% fat-free?
 Each piece of candy has only seven calories.

-5. Love it or hate it, candy corn is perhaps the most popular Halloween candies of all time.
+- Love it or hate it, candy corn is perhaps the most popular Halloween candies of all time.
 It takes second place only to chocolate.
-Candy corn is the number one favorite in Oregon, Texas, Tennessee and South Carolina.
-In fact, liking it or not, The National Retail Federation estimated that, last year, 95% of holiday shoppers stocked up on the tri-color treat.
+Candy corn is the number one favorite in Oregon, Texas, Tennessee, and South Carolina.
+Liking it or not, The National Retail Federation estimated that, last year, 95% of holiday shoppers stocked up on the tri-color treat.

-6. Candy corn was once called “Chicken Feed”!
-The boxes even had a rooster on it, and the copy that read: “Something worth crowing for.”
+- Candy corn was once called “Chicken Feed”!
+The boxes even had a rooster on them, and the copy that read: “Something worth crowing for.”

-10. In recent years, several additional flavors of candy corn have emerged, including peppermint, pumpkin spice, red velvet cake and fruit punch.
-Strangely, some very unusual flavors have also debuted, such as hot dog, hamburger, green beans, roasted turkey and stuffing to name a few.
+- In recent years, several additional flavors of candy corn have emerged, including peppermint, pumpkin spice, red velvet cake, and fruit punch.
+Strangely, some very unusual flavors have also debuted, such as hot dog, hamburger, green beans, roasted turkey, and stuffing to name a few.
 Would you try these?

 Creative Ways to Enjoy Candy Corn